Back

 But once you modeled the whole system and gave the task to your development team, it doesn’t mean you’re done with the design stage.
 You will keep coming back to it for different reasons — to resolve issues you recognized during testing or to specify the task for coders during development.
 And if you’re working on an MVP, you will refine your design to provide a better user experience.

 Hiring a development team for MVP is expensive and time-consuming.
-And if you have no background in computer science but you want to design software by yourself from scratch, you’ll spend more time resolving issues on further development stages.
-The solution is to outsource MVP development — and Purrweb is here to help.
+If you have no background in computer science but want to design software by yourself from scratch, you’ll spend more time resolving issues in further development stages.
+The solution is to outsource the MVP development — and Purrweb is here to help.
 Our team will nurture your project at all SDLC stages.
 And we love to design software and care about efficiency and user experience — even if it’s just an MVP.

 How useful was this post?